TBMCPlugins/Chroma-Chat/README.md

 #### Name mentioning
 If you simply say any online player's full playername, it'll highlight it and play a sound for the target player.
 This works only once per message per target player.

-**Note: The plugin is out of date on the server so the name mentioning is not available currently.**

 ### Admins
 Type /u admin for a list of the commands.
 #### Seeing status of flairs (/u admin playerinfo)